TabbyML/tabby/README.md

 pip install ctranslate2
 ```

-The package published on PyPI only supports CPU execution at the moment.
-Consider using a Docker image for GPU support with Python (see below).
+The package published on PyPI supports CPU and GPU execution.
+All software dependencies are included in the package (including CUDA for GPU support).
+The only requirements are listed below.

 **Requirements:**

 * OS: Linux
 * pip version: >= 19.0
+* GPU driver version: >= 418.39

 ### Docker images